 - Eighty-five percent of site preceptors will agree that students are performing at entry-level competence prior to graduation.

-Graduates will attain professional skills to become leaders and entry-level registered dietitians/nutritionists in the profession.
+Graduates will attain professional skills to become leaders and entry-level registered dietitians or nutritionists in the profession.

 Objectives of Goal 3:

-- A minimum of ten percent of DIP graduates will hold an elected or appointed leadership position in a dietetics or other food and nutrition related professional association and/or serve in a managerial position over a five-year period.
+- A minimum of 10% of DIP graduates will hold an elected or appointed leadership position in dietetics or other food and nutrition-related professional association or serve in a managerial position over a five-year period.